Leases · Office

 Stream Realty represented the owner in the lease.

-“Fried Frank saw value in remaining in the building long term as we continue to improve the amenity base and service offerings,” Andy Eichberg, managing director of Stream Realty, said.
+“Fried Frank saw value in remaining in the building long term as we continue to improve the amenity base and service offerings,” Andy Eichberg, managing director of Stream Realty, said in a statement.
 “In addition, we were able to structure the lease so the firm could reinvest in its space to create a more employee-centric environment.”

-Lafayette Tower is currently 90 percent leased, with several speculative suites available ranging from 3,900 square feet to 8,000 square feet.
+Lafayette Tower is 90 percent leased.
+Multiple speculative suites between 3,900 and 8,000 square feet remain available to lease.

 Joining Eichberg on the deal was Stream Realty’s Kyle Luby and Matt Pacinelli.
 CBRE (CBRE)’s Craig Reicher, Chau Leung, Mark Minich Jr., Tim Dempsey, Ramneek Rikhy and Stephen Siegel represented the tenant.